utra-robosoccer/soccerbot/README.md

 ```bash
 ROS_PACKAGE_PATH=/home/vuwij/catkin_ws/src
 ```
-- Change you IDE to light mode.
-Go to File > Settings > Appearance and change Theme to IntellJ
 - Install the *.launch file plugins.
 Look up duckietown/hatchery from the third party repositories in Preferences/Plugins
 - Add the python2.7 intepretor to CLion to get Clion code hinting.
 In Settings/Build,Execution,Deployment/Python Intepretor, Click the gear and add the "System Intepreter" /usr/bin/python2.7
 - Debugging